Explosion near Yemen's Aden airport causes casualties | Law-Order

 Explosion near Yemen's Aden airport causes casualties

-A car exploded near the entrance to the international airport of Yemen's southern port city of Aden on Saturday, resulting in casualties, witnesses and security sources told Reuters, but it was not clear whether the incident was an attack.
+An explosion near the entrance to the international airport of Yemen's southern port city of Aden on Saturday resulted in casualties, witnesses and security sources told Reuters, but it was not clear whether the incident was an attack.

+An airport official said a small truck blew up at an outer gate to the airport, while a local official and two security sources said the vehicle was carrying petroleum products.
+The blast was strong and was heard across the city.
+Nearby residents' windows were smashed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)